On Friday, May 4, 2018, the UEC voted to adopt policies according to the following process:

 Policy 1: Procedure for UEC Chair Election, adopted on May 4, 2018

 - The process will be overseen by the previous term’s UEC Chair.
-If he/she is running, have process overseen by the previous term’s secretary.
+If they are running, have process overseen by the previous term’s secretary.

 - All continuing and elected UEC Members are eligible to run for UEC Chair.